 Yangmingshan (Mt.
 Yangming) is one of the nine national parks in Taiwan.
-Situated between Taipei City and New Taipei City, Yangmingshan National Park is made up of five prominent mountains with elevations ranging from 200 (656 ft) to 1,120 meters (3,675 ft), and spans 114 square kilometers (1,227 ft²).
+Situated between Taipei City and New Taipei City, Yangmingshan National Park is made up of five prominent mountains with elevations ranging from 200 m (656 ft) to 1,120 m (3,675 ft), and spans 114 square kilometers (1,227 ft²).

 Yangmingshan National Park was designated Category II by the International Union for Conservation of Nature (IUCN) as a national park for protection of nature and wildlife.

 Featuring volcanic formations and fragrant flowers year round, and having a wide variety of hiking and biking trails winding through unique flora and fauna into grassy fields and volcanic landscapes, Yangmingshan National Park has earned its reputation as an urban forest and Taipei’s garden.

 A 45 minutes drive from downtown Taipei City and easily accessible by car or public transportation, Yangmingshan National Park is a popular destination for locals and visitors alike to relax, unwind, and re-charge.

 Please watch the following video about Yangmingshan National Park:

 Yangmingshan National Park is the most popular tourist attraction during the flowering season in spring, when its cherry blossoms and azaleas are in full bloom.
 Its beautiful woods and garden, with elegant buildings, pagoda-style gazebos, pavilions, kiosks, streams, fountains, and ponds, create enchanting scenes.

 Datun Nature Park is known for its warm-temperate climate, broad-leaved forest, and volcanic cone.
 Besides the plant, animal, and insect specimens on display, its visitor center has an exhibition hall featuring early human activities in the Yangmingshan area.